 For a 10-day trip to Spain, we recommend between 8 and 10 GB.
 This allows you to use maps, social media, occasional video calls, and share photos without worries.
 If you plan to work remotely or make many video calls, consider 15-20 GB.
 For short weekend trips, 3-5 GB is usually sufficient for normal tourist use.

-What operators does eSIM use in Spain?
+Which operators does the eSIM use in Spain?

 Can I activate my eSIM before arriving in Spain?

-eSIMs are more convenient for short to medium trips: they activate instantly, you don't need to look for stores upon arrival, you keep your main number active for WhatsApp, and you can buy them before traveling.
-Physical SIMs can be cheaper for very long stays (more than a month), but they require in-person management and you waste time upon arrival.
-For tourism and business travel, the eSIM is clearly superior.
+eSIMs are more convenient for short and medium-length trips: they activate instantly, you don't need to search for stores upon arrival, you keep your main number active for WhatsApp, and you can buy them before traveling.
+Physical SIMs might be cheaper for very long stays (over a month), but they require in-person management and waste time upon arrival.
+For tourism and business travel, eSIMs are clearly superior.

 Activate your eSIM before you leave and arrive connected from the very first moment.